Sreeram-Ramesh/KiCad-Projects/README.md

 ### [2.
 Pravega - The Line Follower](https://github.com/Sreeram-Ramesh/Pravega)

 Working on an agile line follower bot utilizing the PID control algorithm.
 This project is being developed in association with the Build Club SSN college.
-Looking to quickly realize it and bring it on the competitive stage.
+Looking to quickly realize it and bring it to the competitive stage.

 <br>